MGreif/go-brotli-cli/README.md

 # A small and simple brotli CLI tool

-A CLI tool to compress and decompress brotli files.
+A CLI tool to list, compress and decompress files using brotli.
 This projects builds upon [Andybalholm's brotli library](https://github.com/andybalholm/brotli).

-## Features

-### Compression

-Compress a file using google's [brotli](https://github.com/google/brotli) lossless compression algorithm.

-### Decompression

-Decompress a file compressed with google's [brotli](https://github.com/google/brotli) lossless compression algorithm.

 ## Usage